awsdocs/aws-systems-manager-user-guide/doc_source/parameter-search.md

 Use the `describe-parameters` command to view information about one or more parameters in the AWS CLI\.

-The following examples demonstrate various options you can use to view information about the parameters in your Amazon Web Services account\.
+The following examples demonstrate various options you can use to view information about the parameters in your AWS account\.
 For more information about these options, see [describe\-parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-parameters.html) in the *AWS Command Line Interface User Guide*\.

 1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have not already\.